rscode999/cnet/documentation/rules.md

         usage_count++;
     }
 };

+}
 ```

 ## Final Remarks
 No contributors or viewers may make references to K-Pop Demon Hunters.

+You agree that 3 is a good enough approximation for π and e.

 If you disagree with any of the rules, click [here](https://www.youtube.com/watch?v=xvFZjo5PgG0) to file a complaint.